OmniSharp/omnisharp-vim/README.md

 OmniSharp listens to requests from Vim on port 2000 by default, so make sure that your firewall is configured to accept requests from localhost on this port.

-To get completions, open one of the C# solution files within Vim and press Ctrl-X Ctrl-O in Insert mode (or just TAB if you have SuperTab installed)
+To get completions, open one of the C# solution files within Vim and press Ctrl-X Ctrl-O in Insert mode (or just TAB if you have SuperTab installed).
+Repeat to cycle through completions, or use the cursor keys (eugh!)

 To use the "go to definition" function, add a mapping to call the GotoDefinition function in your $VIMRC file, such as :-

 	map <F12> :call GotoDefinition()<cr>

-You'll also probably want to "set hidden", otherwise Vim will ask you to save the current buffer when you try and navigate to a new one.
+You'll also probably want to "set hidden" if it's not already set, otherwise Vim will ask you to save the current buffer when you try and navigate to a new one.

 	set hidden